bsanjok/CPP-Projects/README.md

-This program deals with basics on C++ Namespaces, classes, member functions, stdio streams, initialization lists, static, const, containers and other C++ features.
+These projects deals with basics on C++ Namespaces, classes, member functions, stdio streams, initialization lists, static, const, containers and other C++ features.